kristinbrooks/ktowns-spike/README.md

 These commands are run from the **root directory**.

-- Install dependencies if necessary: run `yarn`
+- Install dependencies if necessary: run `yarn install`

 - Next.js local dev: